-What to do in Vang Vieng: the best 3 things
+What to do in Vang Vieng: 3 essential experiences

-Vang Vieng is located between Luang Prabang and Vientiane and by the Nam Song River.
+Vang Vieng is located in the center of Laos, between Luang Prabang and Vientiane and by the Nam Song River.
 The surroundings of the city of Vang Vieng are characterized by its karst landscape very similar to that one can find in the Vietnamese city of Ninh Binh

 Tubing is the favorite attraction of many foreigners in Vang Vieng.
 Tubing basically consists of going down the river with a float while stopping at bars on the shore to get drunk.
 Normally it is the first thing everyone does when they arrive, but in our case, we leave it to the last day.

 First of all, we wanted to see the surroundings of the city and not lose our days because of the hangover.
 In the end, it turned out that what surprised us most in our visit to Vang Vieng were the caves.
-Here I tell you about our experiences.
+Here I tell you about our experiences and give you a description of what makes Vang Vieng a must-see destination in Laos:

 Vang Vieng - Natural Swimming Pool